 TUITION AND FEES

-For current information on tuition and fees, please click here.
+For current information, please click here to review details about tuition and fees.
 Additional costs for books and lab fees are available to students at the time of registration

 Approximately 60 percent of BGSU students receive financial aid.